gitretard/dementia/README.md

 We have 2 options.
 1. Use a minimum of 2 bytes (clear cell 1 every for every char we print) OR
-2. Actually make use of the space we allocated on the heap (26 bytes minimum (maybe not but who cares (Am i misusing buzzwords?)))
+2. Actually make use of the space we have (26 bytes minimum)

 Y'know what i choose 1